Upcoming exhibition | Exposition à venir :

 Robert Ouellet graduated from the École des Beaux-Arts de Québec.
 He studied art to obtain his teaching licence to teach art in high school.

 A product of the hard-edge artistic movement, a style that combines the clear composition of geometric abstraction with the intense colour and bold, unitary forms of colour field painting, he exhibited his work at the École des Beaux-Arts.
-His work was also featured in the graduating exhibition at the Musée du Québec in 1970.

 To look at the work of Charles SUCSAN is to enter a world of constant movement where sensibility and spirituality coexist in an expressionist context.